grrrwaaa/courses/film6246/maxmspjitter.md

 - locked mode, in which UI objects like buttons, toggles, number boxes, sliders etc. can be interacted with.
 - presentation mode, in which only specific objects are visible, hiding the actual patching from the user.

-### Edit mode
+Objects have inlets and outlets.
+Wires connect outlets of one object to the inlets of another.
+Some outlets or inlets have specific types, which must match.
+In edit mode, mouse over an inlet or outlet for the tooltip to tell you what it does.

-Most commonly used keys for creating new objects:
+In **edit mode**, the most commonly used keys for creating new objects are:
 - **n**: generic object
 - **m**: message box object
 - **b**: button object (outputs a "bang")
 - **t**: toggle object (outputs 0 or 1 alternately)
-- **f**: number box object (for decimal numbers)
+- **f**: number box object (decimal numbers)
-- **i**: number box object (for whole numbers only)

-Objects have inlets and outlets.
-Wires connect outlets of one object to the inlets of another.
-Some outlets or inlets have specific types, which must match.
-In edit mode, mouse over an inlet or outlet for the tooltip to tell you what it does.
+## In-class screen recordings

+Introduction to Max/MSP/Jitter:

+<iframe width="640" height="480" src="https://www.youtube.com/embed/Fr17qFv5Qks?rel=0" frameborder="0" allowfullscreen></iframe>

+A first 3D scene:

+<iframe width="640" height="480" src="https://www.youtube.com/embed/JCt4PwtbWmU?rel=0" frameborder="0" allowfullscreen></iframe>